 - Confirmed continuation of the high-grade Agaunico cobalt ore zone onto the Teledyne property with a strike length of at least 150 meters on the Teledyne property.

 The Agaunico zone remains open to the south with a further 650 meters of potential mineralized strike length on the Teledyne property, and is an attractive target for a future drill program.
 Phase one cobalt exploration program currently underway, with a diamond drilling program to begin in Q1 2017.

-Rick Wilson—CEO and Director
+Richard Wilson—CEO and President